sakshar/rambler/README.md

 This repository is a stand-alone copy of RAmbler.
 Anyone can run RAmbler locally in their machines just by cloning this.

 # Pre-requisites
 You will need conda installed in your machine to proceed.
 If you don't have conda installed, please follow [conda installation](https://conda.io/docs/user-guide/install/).
+If you already had it installed, please make sure it is updated.

 Create a conda environment first: